enviodev/rpc-benchmarking-script/README.md

 # Basic rpc latency script for benchmarking

-In this script we run a very simple vanilla JS script to run iterations of of different rpc providers across a few interested rpc read methods
+In this script we run a very simple ts script to run iterations of of different rpc providers across a few interested rpc read methods

-> Note: currently results arnt factoring failed requests and hence if a req fails which happens quite often with bad rpc's the time is averaged from the failed requests too

 ## Run

 `pnpm i`

+`pnpm build`

 `pnpm start`